 Seminars, Workshops & Retreats

 Why do people keep on enabling?
-In part, it is due it seems, to those admirable human
+In part, it is due to those admirable human qualities of

-trouble.
 The family (or partner) may attribute the behaviour to a number of things: a bad childhood,

 marital problems, or other everyday problems that may happen to everybody, but that particular

 It is NOT an illness or disorder: it is a CHOICE!